Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 There are again a couple of differences between the iVar and BCFtools:

 1. Low frequency deletions in iVar.
-> Area’s of low frequency are more easily deleted and not carried along with iVar, this can be a bad thing during the iterative improvement of the consensus but is a good thing at the final consensus step.
+> Areas of low frequency are more easily deleted and not carried along with iVar, this can be a bad thing during the iterative improvement of the consensus but is a good thing at the final consensus step.
 2. Ambiguous nucleotides for multi-allelic sites in iVar.
 > iVar is capable to give lower frequency nucleotides ambiguous bases a summarising annotation instead of 'N'.
 For example at a certain position, the frequency of 'A' is 40% and of 'G' is 40%.
 Instead of reporting an 'N', iVar will report 'R'.
 >